-Non-Resident Students: Students who leave VIMS to take outside employment will be required to complete all requirements for graduation within the same time limits as listed above for M.S and Ph.D students (i.e. two years post graduation milestone for the M.S and three years for the Ph.D), and the same rules apply.
+Non-Resident Students: Students who leave VIMS to take outside employment will be required to meet milestones and complete all requirements for graduation within the same time limits as listed above for M.S and Ph.D. students.
+The same degree program milestones and SMS rules and regulations apply unless permission to change degree program milestones has been approved by the Academic Status and Degrees Committee and the Associate Dean of Academic Studies.